Alexx2/dwmStatus/README.md

 Forked and rewritten from scratch from the great TrilbyWhite's Status bar: https://github.com/TrilbyWhite/dwmStatus

-(the dwm status bar makes a GREAT project for learning a little C:))
+(the dwm status bar makes a great project for learning a bit of the C language)

 Screenshot
 ----------